Starting salary guidance

 - Be aware that men are often more confident in negotiating a higher salary than women and that the offer of a higher salary should not be given purely on the fact that it was requested.

-- In the overall reward context, salary level is only one element of the wider employment package of terms and conditions.
-Items such as leave, pension contributions should also be taken into account.
+- In the overall reward context, salary is only one element of the wider employment package of terms and conditions.
+The College’s Total Remuneration Package (TRP) for staff is the overall package of pay, recognition, pensions and other benefits by which the College compensates staff for their contributions to College’s mission.
+Items such as leave, pension contributions should also be considered when agreeing a starting salary.

 What starting salary should normally be offered?

 - Appointments will normally be made to the first incremental point of the relevant grade or to the start of the grade for fixed salaries.
-However, it is for the recruiting manager to make the decision on where to appoint on the incremental scales.
+However, it is for the recruiting manager to make the decision on where to appoint on the incremental scales with consideration of the above factors.

-- Any request for a market supplement should have been explored with the HR Partner for your area, supported by benchmark evidence.
+- Any request for a market supplement should have been explored with your HR Strategic Partner and must be supported by benchmark evidence.